Sins Invalid: Disability Justice

 Disability Justice serves as a central motive for Sins Invalid, as the term can mean a group's liberation and justice being linked together and can only be achieved if people "stand together and fight for the rights and liberties of the next individual or community."
 Acknowledging the full history of disability in the United States requires a deconstruction of the dehumanizing practices that have plagued the community.
 All types of experiences are included in the show, and the denial of sexuality is part of that dehumanization.
 And in resistance to that dehumanization, Berne expresses that by the movement of Sins invalid, experiencing sexuality as a crip is an example of resisting dehumanization.
-Berne's outtake on disability justice, creating a non-normative space for people with disabilities, proves what disability jusstice conveys: being free is not just "casting off one's chains," but as Alice Wong states, disability justice provides an opportunity for people with disabilities to "live in a way that respects and enhances the freedom of others."
+Berne's outtake on disability justice, creating a non-normative space for people with disabilities, proves what disability justice conveys: being free is not just "casting off one's chains," but as Alice Wong states, disability justice provides an opportunity for people with disabilities to "live in a way that respects and enhances the freedom of others."

 Sins Invalid's celebration of the multiplicity and diversity of identities is an iteration of intersectionality in practice.
 The human body is not permanent and unchanging; rather, it is a non-static being that can change based on nature, the environment, or perception.
 Since disability does not discriminate, it is useful as a category of analysis in terms of its potential to create, as disability studies scholar Simi Linton puts it, "a prism through which one can gain a broader understanding of society and human experience".
 Since Sins Invalid includes performers with disabilities who are also people of color, queer, etc., intersectionality is woven into its performances and guiding ideology.
 This only proves anyone can be a part of disability justice, all organized from "their own spoons, own bodies and minds, and own communities."
 In the documentary, Sins Invalid member Leah Lakshmi Piepzna-Samarasinha comments on the freedom that the space provides for various manifestations of difference, such as queerness.
-She says, "No one has to closet themselves," and this applies to any identity.
+They say, "No one has to closet themselves," and this applies to any identity.
 This ties into Berne's idea of being able to "orient the gaze," or the position the audience occupies as consumers of the performance.
 Since the project is conscious of so many diverse lenses and does not limit the frame to disability, performers and audience members alike have the opportunity to feel empowered by the acknowledgement of identities.